umanovskis/baremetal-arm/doc/02_first_boot.md

 We can now once again run the software in QEMU with `qemu-system-arm -M vexpress-a9 -m 32M -no-reboot -nographic -monitor telnet:127.0.0.1:1234,server,nowait -kernel better-hang.bin` and observe the same results as before, and happily knowing things are now done in a more proper way.

-In the next part, we will continue by introducing a bootloader into our experiments.
+In the next chapter, we will continue by introducing a bootloader into our experiments.